Getting Started with Machine Learning - Classification in Scikit-learn

 To fine-tune our classifier model we need to split our dataset into a third part, the so called validation set.
 In short, the training set is used to train the parameter of a model, the validation set is used to fine-tune the hyperparameter of a model, and the test set is used to see how well the fine-tuned model generalizes on never before seen data.

-A common practise for this train/validation split is the usage of a cross-validation.
-In short, the training data is iteratively split into training and validation set, where each split (or fold) is used once as the validation set.
-For an in-depth explanation on this, see this helpful resource.
+A common practice for model validation is k-fold cross-validation.
+In this approach, the training data is iteratively split into training and validation sets, where each split (or fold) is used once as the validation set.

 Now, we also mentioned fine-tuning our model.
 One way to do this, is to perform a grid search, i.e. running the model with multiple parameter combinations and than deciding which ones work best.